 I remember, when I was around 18 or 19, I was telling Adek that I thought a person could be happy under any circumstances, if they had the right attitude.
 He thought for a moment, then told me he didn’t remember seeing any happy people in that camp.

-Though Siberian labor camps were not death camps (prisoners were not deliberately killed in large numbers), the conditions were harsh, the work dangerous (felling trees in Adek’s case), shelter minimal and food inadequate.
+Though these labor camps in northern Russia were not death camps (prisoners were not deliberately killed in large numbers), the conditions were harsh, the work dangerous (often felling trees, though in Adek’s case, perhaps because of his age, he was given the job of straightening nails), shelter minimal and food inadequate.
 About a third of the prisoners in these camps died every year.

 Looking up weather statistics for Archangel, I find that average highs in January are around 15°F, average lows around 3°F. Lows of -20°F are not unknown.
 However, Archangel is near the water, which moderates its climate.
 The U.S. Army “Survival Handbook” says this about the subarctic climate of that region as a whole: “Subarctic summers are short with temperatures ranging above 50°F, and occasionally reaching 100°F. Subarctic winters are the coldest in the Northern Hemisphere, ranging to extremes from -60°F to -80°F in North America and even lower in Siberia.”